 caused by other health problems.
 It's very important to see your child's healthcare

 provider right away if you notice these symptoms.
 Only a healthcare provider can tell

 If your child's healthcare provider

-or she will examine your child.
-Your child may have tests such as:
+They'll examine your child.
+Your child may have tests, such as:

 MRI.
 This test uses magnets, radio waves, and a computer

 to make detailed images of the body.
 MRI can show if cancer has spread to other parts